-Yuri is the Director of the Center.
-He is a historian, Ph.D (Candidate of historical science, 2012).
-The title of dissertation: “Nazi Genocide of the Ukrainian Jews in the Military-Administered Area (1941-1943)”.
+Yuri is the co-founder and the Director of the Center.
+He is a historian, Ph.D.
+(Candidate of historical science, 2012).
+The title of the dissertation: “Nazi Genocide of the Ukrainian Jews in the Military-Administered Area (1941-1943)“.
 He graduated from the V. N. Karazin Kharkiv National University (History of Ukraine).
 Master of History (2008).
-Today he works as a lecturer in Institute of Oriental Studies and International Relations “Kharkiv Collegium”.
+Today he works as a lecturer for the Institute of Oriental Studies and International Relations “Kharkiv Collegium”.
 He is a Research Fellow Yahad In Unum.

 Area of studies: History of the Holocaust, Ukrainian-Jewish relations, Collaboration in Eastern Europe, History of right radical movements in Europe in 1920s-1940s.